Samsung Strike: 18-Day Walkout Could Disrupt Global Chip Supply

 Government Intervention

 The South Korean government has taken a very firm stance.
-Industry Minister Kim Jung-kwan said that if the strike goes ahead, the government “will have no choice but to use emergency arbitration power.”
+After the final talks failed on May 20, Prime Minister Kim Min-seok hinted that the government “will have no choice but to use emergency arbitration power” if the strike causes major economic damage.
 This emergency arbitration power is a rarely used legal tool that can force a strike to stop for up to 30 days and require both sides to enter binding mediation.
-The Prime Minister has also said that “the strike must be avoided at all costs.”
+President Lee Jae-myung has also called on both parties to resolve the dispute properly.

 Why is the government so worried?
-Because semiconductors account for about 37% of South Korea’s total exports.
+Because semiconductors account for about 35% to 37% of South Korea’s total exports.
 A large strike lasting nearly three weeks could not only disrupt Samsung’s own deliveries but also shake customer confidence and raise global concerns about the stability of the Korean supply chain.
-The government is considering one final mediation attempt around May 17.
-If that fails, emergency arbitration becomes a real possibility.
+The government is now considering whether to activate emergency arbitration – a step that would be extremely unusual in Korean labor history.

 Samsung's Preparations

-Samsung has already activated what Korean media call “emergency management mode.“ The company’s actions include: adjusting work shifts, building up inventory in advance, reducing wafer input on some production lines, and identifying backup workers for critical roles.
+Samsung has already activated what Korean media call “emergency management mode.”
+The company’s actions include: adjusting work shifts, building up inventory in advance, reducing wafer input on some production lines, confirming over 7,000 essential workers who must remain on duty, and identifying backup workers for critical roles.
 The fact that Samsung is voluntarily cutting production shows that the company expects the strike to happen and wants to reduce the risk of a sudden shutdown.

 Possible Market Impact